timwarnock/best-practices-and-notes/README.md

 fault-tolerant

 And while it's easy to list nice attribuets of good code, from test coverage to clean and readable style, good code always starts off as bad code.
-No one starts writing good code, we edit and massage bad code until it becomes better, and we continuously test and demo our *working* software to users and product managers, refining the code behind the scenes until it slowly approaches what might be considered good.
+No one starts writing good code, we edit and massage bad code until it becomes better; we continuously test, and we demo our ***working*** software to our users and product managers, refining the code behind the scenes until it slowly approaches what might be considered good.
 But okay, what does that really mean?

 ## high performance